Technical Details

 TermIt Backend

-The backend is written in Java (11 or later).
-It is a Spring Boot -based Java web application with a REST API supporting JSON and JSON-LD.
+The backend is written in Java (17 or later).
+It is a Spring Boot-based Java web application with a REST API supporting JSON and JSON-LD.
 TermIt runs on top of a triple store where it stores all its data.
-It has been tested with RDF4J and GraphDB with GraphDB delivering more favorable performance.
+We use GraphDB for its superior performance and support for custom inference rules which TermIt utilizes.

 Details on how to configure or develop the TermIt backend can be found in its GitHub repository.